jingibus/gascan/resources/posts/2020/04/22/2137/Staying Sane in the Pandemic.md

 I live alone.
 I generally like living alone.
 I like being on the internet.
 I like working on projects by myself.
 Left to my own devices, I will sit in my eyrie looking out over the Fillmore and read, argue, type, play games, and so on until the end of time.
 I guess people call that kind of person an "introvert," and when I compare myself to other people I can't deny that's what I am.
-But being an introvert doesn't mean living in isolation, and I've found that finding happiness as an introvert can't be found alone.
+But being an introvert doesn't mean living in isolation, and I've found that finding happiness as an introvert can't be done alone.
 Well, not totally alone.
 I do have a demanding cat.
 But a cat isn't a person.

 ### Sanity is found in groups

 If you're worried about going crazy in the lockdown (and you should be), the single most important thing to discard is the idea that sanity and happiness is something that can be found by yourself.
 Running is great.
 Waking up early is great.
 Having a pet is great, meditation is great, eating well is great, there are so many things you can that are great and that will help, but none of us are individuals in isolation.
 There's not a lot of analytical evidence that this is the case.
 Analytical techniques require focusing on and isolating elements of interest, so it's much easier to apply them to people as individuals.
-But there is some out there: Bruce Alexander's famous "Rat Park" studies and later followups showed that addiction more than a matter of dangerous substances.
+But there is some out there: Bruce Alexander's famous "Rat Park" studies and later followups showed that addiction is more than a matter of dangerous substances.
 It's also a matter of social isolation.
 Simply put, rats are active, social creatures, and if they have an active place in rat society the phenomenon of addiction doesn't emerge.
 In Alexander's later research and writing, he doesn't even restrict himself to drugs and alcohol.
 He makes the case that addiction is a more general phenomenon, and that most addictions are not the kinds of substance abuse we usually associate with the term.
 He claims that addiction is a result of fragmented societies.
 "Psychosocial integration."
-That's the positive term he uses, and that I like to use: being a person among people.
+That's the positive term he uses for being well-integrated into your community, and that I use for a simple idea: being a person among people.
 It is an awkward term for a great truth:

 > No man is an island,  entire of itself; every man is a piece of the continent, a part of the main; if a clod be washed away by the sea, Europe is the less, as well as if a promontory were, as well as if a manor of thy friend's or of thine own were;  any man's death diminishes me, because I am involved in mankind, and therefore never send to know for whom the bell tolls; it tolls for thee.